bender-labs/wrap-website/docs/governance.md

 #### How a proposal works
 - Step 1: During the proposal period, anyone writes down proposal details and adds a proposal to the list of proposals on Homebase along with a freeze on a certain number of tokens.

-- Step 2: When the proposal cycle ends, the voting cycle begins and users vote on supporting or opposing the proposal (votes are a function of staked tokens)
+- Step 2: When the proposal cycle ends, the voting cycle begins and users vote on supporting or opposing the proposal (votes are a function of staked tokens).

 - Step 3: For a proposal to pass, the Quorum Threshold must be met and a majority of votes must be supportive.
 All other outcomes will lead to the failure of a proposal.

 #### DAO Parameters
 The Wrap DAO has specific parameters chosen to make the Wrap DAO on Tezos Homebase a success including:

-- Proposal period duration
+##### Proposal period duration
-Definition: How long (days) the period where users vote on current proposals lasts.
+- Definition: How long (days) the period where users vote on current proposals lasts.
-Elected Parameter: 7 days
+- Elected Parameter: 7 days
-Justification: We chose a weekly schedule to allow for an easy and fluid workflow and keep things consistent with other Wrap Protocol schedules (e.g distribution).
+- Justification: We chose a weekly schedule to allow for an easy and fluid workflow and keep things consistent with other Wrap Protocol schedules (e.g distribution).

-- Voting period duration
+##### Voting period duration
-Definition: How long (days) the period where users vote on current proposals lasts.
+- Definition: How long (days) the period where users vote on current proposals lasts.
-Elected Parameter: 7 days
+- Elected Parameter: 7 days
-Justification: We chose a weekly schedule to allow for an easy and fluid workflow and keep things consistent with other Wrap Protocol schedules (e.g distribution).
+- Justification: We chose a weekly schedule to allow for an easy and fluid workflow and keep things consistent with other Wrap Protocol schedules (e.g distribution).

-- Required Stake
+##### Required Stake
-Definition: Required stake to be able to make a proposal Elected Parameter: 500 $WRAP
+- Definition: Required stake to be able to make a proposal
+- Elected Parameter: 500 $WRAP
-Justification: A proposal fee ensures proposals are legitimate and well thought out
+- Justification: A proposal fee ensures proposals are legitimate and well thought out

-- Minimum support to pass
+##### Minimum support to pass
-Definition: The smallest percentage of support necessary for a proposal to be considered passed or accepted Elected parameter: 75%
+- Definition: The smallest percentage of support necessary for a proposal to be considered passed or accepted
+- Elected parameter: 75%
-Justification: Our threshold allows for a large majority of the community to agree on the decision and a limited amount of accepted proposals to ensure follow-through for the ones that are accepted.
+- Justification: Our threshold allows for a large majority of the community to agree on the decision and a limited amount of accepted proposals to ensure follow-through for the ones that are accepted.

-- Returned stake after proposal rejection
+##### Returned stake after proposal rejection
-Definition: The % of tokens returned to the user after his proposal is rejected Elected Parameter: 90%
+- Definition: The % of tokens returned to the user after his proposal is rejected
+- Elected Parameter: 90%
-Justification: We want to disincentivize illegitimate proposals but keep proposals coming!
+- Justification: We want to disincentivize illegitimate proposals but keep proposals coming!

-- Quorum Threshold
+##### Quorum Threshold
-Definition: A natural number representing the number of votes required for a proposal to pass (each token staked in vote represents a vote).
+- Definition: A natural number representing the number of votes required for a proposal to pass (each token staked in vote represents a vote).
-Elected Parameter: 5000 $WRAP
+- Elected Parameter: 5000 $WRAP

 These parameters are flexible and can be changed through community proposals or at the discretion of the Bender Labs team to ensure the fairness of the governance process.